-The Hermann Levi Academy supports talented young musicians by enabling them to practice with the orchestra under professional conditions – especially with the opera literature with its specific requirements, but also in the symphonic area.
+The Hermann Levi Academy supports talented young musicians by giving them the opportunity to practice with the orchestra under professional conditions, discovering opera literature with its specific requirements as well as symphonic music.

-The Bayerisches Staatsorchester’s Hermann Levi Academy was originally founded in 2002 hailing the name “Orchestra Academy of the Bayerisches Staatsorchester” to pass on the centuries-old tradition of one of the oldest German orchestras to young musicians and consequently keep this particularly special sound and performance culture alive for subsequent generations.
-Since July 2021, the Orchestra Academy has included the “Hermann Levi Academy” title in its name to honour Hermann Levi’s importance in world of music and in particular his forward-looking creativity at the Nationaltheater in Munich.
+The Bayerisches Staatsorchester’s Hermann Levi Academy was originally founded in 2002 under the name “Orchestra Academy of the Bayerisches Staatsorchester”.
+Its task was to pass on the traditions of one of the oldest German orchestras to young musicians and consequently keep this particularly special sound and performance culture alive for subsequent generations.
+Since July 2021, the Orchestra Academy has included the “Hermann Levi Academy” title in its name to honour Hermann Levi’s importance in the world of music and in particular his forward-looking creativity at the National Theatre in Munich.

 Would you like to apply for the Bayerisches Staatsorchester’s Hermann Levi Academy?

-You’ll find all the information on requirements, dates and application processes at www.staatsoper.de/jobs/probespiele
+You’ll find all the information on requirements as well as dates and application requirements at www.staatsoper.de/jobs/probespiele

 MITGLIEDER DER HERMANN-LEVI-AKADEMIE